sabrinasadik/www_threefold.io/www.threefold.io/content/tokens/gettokens.md

 # Don't Remove Title!
 title = "gettokens"

-# How To get tokens
+# Where to buy tokens
-header = "How To get Tokens"
+header = "Where to buy tokens"

 # Co-op Farmer
 farmer1_title = "Co-op Farmer"